 If you’re planning to move or refinance again soon

-Taking a no closing cost refinance makes more sense the shorter the time you expect your mortgage to last.
+Taking a no-closing-cost refinance loan makes more sense the shorter the time you expect your mortgage loan to last.

 In particular, if you’re expecting to move or refinance again within the next five years, it suddenly becomes much more attractive.
 After all, you’d be making your higher monthly payment for only 60 months (five years) instead of 360 months (30 years).